Tampere Hall

 The Tampere Hall (Tampere-talo; Tammerforshuset) is the largest congress centre in the Nordic countries, located in the southern edge of Sorsapuisto, in the centre of Tampere, Finland.
 It was inaugurated on September 29, 1990.
 Opposite of the Tampere Hall is the main building of the University of Tampere, and the Tampere railway station is only half a kilometre away.
 The seating capacity of the main auditorium is 1,756.

 Due to its central location, Tampere Hall hosts many small fairs and conventions, including the first ever Finncon in Tampere.
 The event with the largest number of visitors to Tampere Hall is Tracon, the annual role-playing and anime cosplay event.
 The Tampere Opera and the Tampere Philharmonic Orchestra are also based there.

 The managing director of the Tampere Hall is Paulina Ahokas.
 Kalervo Kummola served as the managing director from 2004 to 2011.
 Previous managing directors have included Carl Öhman, and Kaarina Suonio.

-As of the year 2012, the Tampere Hall has been nominated seven times as the best congress venue in Finland.
+As of the year 2015, the Tampere Hall has been chosen as the best congress venue in Finland seven times.